gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 {{< figure src="maria-mielniczuk-mcp-security.webp" width="900" alt="MCP hub-and-spoke architecture vs N×M custom integrations" \\ >}}

-Maria's framing: when you connect a model to tools, its output stops being text and becomes actions with real-world consequences.
+Maria's framing: when you connect a model to tools, the model's output becomes actions with real-world consequences.
 Building model × tool integrations by hand gets you an N×M explosion of custom glue with high maintenance cost, inconsistent interfaces, poor observability, and a larger security surface.
 She called it the "wild west" of ad-hoc integrations.

 [**MCP (Model Context Protocol)**](https://modelcontextprotocol.io/) is the open standard for that glue, built on a host/client/server architecture: